benchristel/refactoring-workshop/smelly-configurator/README.md

    - What does the code do, in general terms?
    - What is the interface to this code?
 What are the inputs, outputs, and public methods?
+   - Which methods looks like they are intended to be private?
    - What concepts does the code know about?
 2. Draw a directed graph representing the call graph of the functions.
 That is, if function A directly calls function